-Sadly, most of the country people in Madagascar don`t believe what the scientists say.
-They still have the same superstitious beliefs from the past and as a result, the poor aye-aye is killed because people believe that it an animal which can cause bad luck.
-(The also think it might steal their food).
+Sadly, most of the country people in Madagascar don’t believe what the scientists say.
+They still have the same superstitious beliefs from the past and, as a result, the poor aye-aye is killed because people think that it is an animal that can cause bad luck.
+The also think it might steal their food.

 Conservation is important and animals need our help.
 Here are some things you can do:

-Only visit zoos and wildlife centres if they are actively involved in conservation..
+2. Only visit zoos and wildlife centres if they are actively involved in conservation.
 You can find this out by checking on their website.
-Many zoos have a captive breeding programme where animals can have babies which are then re-introduced to the wild.
+Many zoos have a captive breeding programme where animals can have babies, which can then be re-introduced to the wild.

-Keep control of your family`s carbon footprint.
+3. Keep control of your family’s carbon footprint.
 Drive and travel less.
 Recycle and re-use more.
-Don`t buy food or products with too much plastic packaging or that come from a long way away.
+Don’t buy food or products with too much plastic packaging or that come from a long way away.

-So let`s do the right thing.
-Talk about what you can do to help the aye-ayes and other endangered animals with your family and your coach.
-You can post your ideas on the vivling instagram or facebook page and we can encourage each other to really make a difference
+So, let’s do the right thing.
+Talk about what you can do to help the aye-aye and other endangered animals with your family and your coach.
+You can post your ideas on the VivaLing Instagram or Facebook page.
+We can encourage each other to really make a difference.

 Thanks for listening… bye